USGS Benchmarks - The Origin Story

 The one made for soft ground had the same disk was 1 inch think stead of 1/4 of an inch thich.
 This disk was the cap of a pipe 4 feet long.
 At the end of the pipe, the pipe split in half making 2 roots for the benchmark.
 These would be placed so that the disk would be close to ground level, if possible.
 These disks would be made out of copper or aluminum.

 In 1903, a small revision was made adding the "B.M" back from the typical elevation markers to the triangulation disks.
-The old version still was used past 1903 but became much rarer.
+The old version was still used past 1903 but became much rarer, especially over time as missions sent out in 1903 starting placing the remaining disks.

 Some triangulation disks and vertical control disks had the state they were in pre-printed across the top of the disk.
 These were likely concepted in the very early 1900s.